24 Jul 099 – Win or Lose, Do It Collaboratively and Intentionally | Najeeb Hossain

-Najeeb Hossain is an Account Executive at Greenhouse Software, an applicant tracking system and recruiting software designed to optimize the recruiting process.
+Najeeb Hossain (@AskJeeb) is an Account Executive at Greenhouse Software, an applicant tracking system and recruiting software designed to optimize the recruiting process.
 He currently lives in New York City, with years of previous experience at two of Boston’s top tech companies, Hubspot and LogMeIn.

 Najeeb can attribute his start in sales to what he calls a “Hollywood perception” of sales culture, thanks to the television show “Mad Men.”
 After graduating from college, he quickly landed his first sales role.
 He leaned into his competitive nature and curiosity to foster his professional development and success.